Adaptive Identification with Guaranteed Performance Under Saturated-Observation and Non-Persistent Excitation: Introduction

-Saturated observations in stochastic dynamical systems exist widely in various fields including engineering (\cite{rc1996}-\cite{tg2021}), economics (\cite{tj1958}-\cite{cb1993},\cite{hj1976},\cite{cm2013}) and social systems\cite{judical}.
+Saturated output observations in stochastic dynamical systems exist widely in various fields including engineering (\cite{sj2004}\cite{hf2009}), economics (\cite{tj1958}-\cite{cm2013}), and social systems\cite{judical}.
 We only mention several examples in three different application areas.
-The first example is in sensor networks (\cite{rc1996}), where the observations of each sensor are saturated observations due to power and bandwidth limitations; The second example is in economics (\cite{tj1958}), where $v_{k}$ is interpreted as an index of consumer's intensity of desire to purchase a durable, $y_{k}$ is the true purchase which can be regarded as an saturated observation, since the intensity $v_{k}$ can be observed only if it exceeds a certain threshold where the true purchase takes place; The third example is in sentencing (\cite{judical}), where $y_{k}$ is the pronounced penalty which can also be regarded as a saturated observation, since it is constrained within the statutory range of penalty according to the related basic criminal facts.
+The first example is from control engineering (\cite{sj2004}), where $y_{k}$ represents the sensor observation of the system output, which can be considered as a saturated output observation since it becomes saturated if the output is too large to exceed the observation range of the available sensors.
+The second example is from economics (\cite{tj1958}), where $v_{k}$ is interpreted as an index of the consumer's intensity of desire to purchase a durable, $y_{k}$ is the true purchase which can be regarded as a saturated observation, since the intensity $v_{k}$ can be observed only if it exceeds a certain threshold where the true purchase takes place; The third example is from sentencing (\cite{judical}), where $y_{k}$ is the pronounced penalty and can also be regarded as a saturated observation since it is constrained within the statutory range of penalty according to the related basic criminal facts.

-Compared with the uncensored or unsaturated case of observations, the investigation of the saturated case turns out to be more complicated, due to the inherent nonlinearity in the observations of the underlying stochastic dynamical systems.
-Recently, various identification methods with saturated observations have been studied intensively with both asymptotic and non-asymptotic results, on which we give a brief review separately in the following:
+Since the emergence of saturation changes the structure of the original systems and may degrade system performance, providing a theoretical analysis for the performance guarantee of the identification algorithm is one of the most important issues addressed in this paper.
+Compared with the unsaturated case of observations, the key challenge of the current saturated case is the inherent nonlinearity in the observations of the underlying stochastic dynamical systems.
+In the past several decades, various identification methods with saturated observations have been studied intensively with both asymptotic and non-asymptotic results, on which we give a brief review separately in the following: